Pfizer to enter Japan's generic drug market as early as 2011.

 The deal is contingent upon whether Genzyme can obtain the necessary regulatory approvals to outsource its fill and finish services to Hospira, The agreement, which is set to expire at the end of 2015, will be extended until 2017 unless terminated.

 Genzyme to move operations away from contaminated manufacturing facility.

-Disclaimer- The information posted is for knowledge purpose only and should not be considered as legal advise.
+Disclaimer- In addition to Terms and Conditions for this blog, the information posted is for knowledge purpose only and should not be considered as legal advise.